quux00/mybatis-koans/README.md

 Once you have the mybatis-koans project created in Eclipse and have all the previous steps done (such as jar dependencies in place), you can run the koans (the main ones you will do and the already completed ones) by:

-* running them individually in Eclipse using JUnit
+* running them individually in Eclipse using its JUnit runner
 * running them via ant targets
 * running them via maven targets

+If you need to modify the config.properties for src/main and src/test, do that first.

+If you are using the H2 database and using the Eclipse JUnit test runner or ant targets, you must first start the H2 database: in `src/test/java/h2server` right click on RunH2.java and select "Run As Java Application".
+Then run your koans.
+When finished, stop the h2server by clicking the terminate button in the Eclipse Console window.
+Or you can start it on with ant by invoking the runH2 target.

 **Example Instructions: Run koans as Eclipse JUnit tests**

-If you need to modify the config.properties for src/main and src/test, do that first.

-Then navigate to `src/test/java/koan01/Koan01.java` and open it.
+Navigate to `src/test/java/koan01/Koan01.java` and open it.
 Right click in the Koan01.java file and click Run As > JUnit Test.
 It should run the test and it will hopefully pass.
 If not, you may not have your dependencies in place or your config file is not right.

+If you get the error `Class not found net.thornydev.mybatis.test.koan01.Koan01`, this means that the koans have not yet been compiled by maven.
+The easiest fix is to run `mvn verify` and try again.

 **Example Instructions: Run koans from the ant targets in Eclipse**

 To run the koans from the Ant targets, first open the Ant view: Window > Show View > Ant.
-Drag build.xml to the Ant view.
+Drag build.xml to the Ant view window.
 You will see all the ant targets displayed.
 Click comp-koan01.
 It should run in the console and hopefully pass.

 **Example Instructions: Run koans from the maven targets in Eclipse**